MEGA MAN 11

 - Awakener Chip: 3000 Bolts + clear game save.

-- Cooling System: 300 Bolts + use Double Gear?
-(Might be related to letting the Double Gear overheat.)
+- Cooling System: 300 Bolts + use the Double Gear technique?
+(Might be related to letting the Double Gear overheat, or just using the Double Gear system in general.)

 - Cooling System ∞: 3000 Bolts + clear game save.